luisdavidgd/tcgp-checker/README.md

 # Pokemon Deck Checker

-This project helps you compare your Pokémon TCG card collection against a set of deck recommendations.
-It reads data from CSV files containing your collection and TXT files for recommended cards.
+This project helps you compare your Pokémon TCG card collection against a set of deck.
+It reads data from CSV files containing your collection and TXT files for the deck cards.

 ## How It Works